YohanPipereau/python-openvas/README.md

 # Resources:
 You might want to take a look at the former commands: http://www.openvas.org/compendium/otp-commands.html or just read opevas-scanner source code: https://wald.intevation.org/scm/viewvc.php/trunk/openvas-scanner/src/?root=openvas

+# Bug report

+* openvas-scanner hangs after reboot and when you strace it seems the error comes after the connection with the redis.sock:
+-Try to empty the redis database: redis-cli -s /var/run/redis/redis.sock flushall -Check the database is indeed clear: redis-cli -s /var/run/redis/redis.sock dbsize

+* openvas-scanner fails to start:
+-Check in /var/run/ if you have a openvassd.pid file, it is due to openvas-scanner launched without systemd -kill openvas-scanner: pkill -9 openvassd
+-remove the pid file: rm /var/run/openvassd.pid -Relaunch the service: systemctl restart openvas-scanner -Cross your fingers